nonoche2/the-macOS-game-workaround-repo/README.md

 #### Linux
 Additionally, Intel-based Macs can dual-boot on [Batocera](https://batocera.org/), a Linux distribution centered around launching emulators and ROMs with a dedicated interface.

 Apple Silicon based Macs can dual-boot on [Asahi Linux](https://asahilinux.org/), which allows running Windows games with Proton translation right from within Steam.
-However, this is essentially using translation layers on a different operating system.
+However, this is essentially using translation layers on a different operating system, and the operating system itself needs to overcome compatability with Mac hardware.

 ## <a id="games-available-on-other-platforms"></a>Games Available on Other Platforms